The Beatles – Octopus’ Garden

 ‘It is not because your people are predators.
 My kind are too, you know; it is the natural way.
 What I refer to is the constant interference in our coral-’

 ‘Without all of you?
 As long as it needed to.’
-The Octopus swished around in the water to see if other marine life had paused to watch their interaction, ‘I have to go, please listen; there is no reason to fix the natural way of things.
+The Octopus swished around in the water to see if other marine life had paused to watch their interaction, ‘I have to go, please listen; there is no reason to fix what happens naturally.
 The world is not broken.
 There is no problem if your kind does not make one.

-If an environment degrades its inhabitants move survive and thrive somewhere else; if not they die.
+If an environment degrades its inhabitants move, survive, and thrive somewhere else; if not they die.
 You operate under the guise of preservation but we do not need saved.
 Rather, we wouldn’t if it wasn’t for your kind’s initial interference.
 We animals do not lie to ourselves.
 We are unashamed.
 We have no need for manufactured conflict, we don’t do religion because we don’t pretend to be God.
-We are okay with this being our world for however long that may be; we do not wish to make a mockery out of the short lives we were given.
-The only way for humanity to help is by leaving everything else alone.’
+We are okay with this being our world for however long that may be; we do not cheapen the lives we were given by extending them past usefulness.
+The only way for humanity to help is by leaving everything alone.’

 The Octopus disappeared into the reefs, never to be seen again.